Desert Woodcarving Show & Sale

 1.It is the responsibility of each participant to enter his/her works in the appropriate category and level of competition.
 Please read this information carefully and consult with the show committee at registration if you have questions.

-Note: Preregistration entry forms should be postmarked by March 1st.
-You should receive your preregistration package shortly after the 1st if not before.
-Preregistration requests received after March 1st, or forms from outside the continental US will at the information table during Friday registration.
+Note: Preregistration entry forms should be postmarked by February 6, 2020.
+You should receive your preregistration package shortly after the February 14 not before.
+Preregistration requests received after February 14th, 2020 or forms from outside the continental US will be at the information table during Friday registration.

 2. Carving and Wood Sculpture entries are limited to: